stojsavljevic/spring-graphql-examples/graphql-spring/README.md

 * [Integrated GraphiQL](http://localhost:8080/graphiql)

 ## Issues
-* When using Servlet stack, closing client for SSE subscriptions causes exception every time subscription object was supposed to be emitted:
+* When using Servlet stack, after closing a client for SSE subscriptions - the application keeps fetching data and throws the exception every time subscription object was supposed to be emitted:

 ```
 org.springframework.web.context.request.async.AsyncRequestNotUsableException: Response not usable after response errors.